apigee/openbank/README.md

 ### Client App Developers

 - The APIs use Public/Private Key pair for doing JWS signing of the Payload.
-The Public Key of the sample bank and Private Key for the sample TPP (Client App) are present in `./test` folder.

 ### API Deployment

-- You can find two sets of Public/Private Key Pair under `./test` folder(these should be the same keys used while deployment of the proxies); you could use it for configuring the APIs to use them for signing/verifying the responses/requests.
 - Private key for the bank has to be provided during deployment.
 It is recommended to define a Prompt in config.yml and use it as value for the private key.
 - For Production access, a Mutual TSL connectivity needs to be configured as defined [here](http://docs.apigee.com/api-services/content/creating-virtual-host).
-- While running `gulp deploy` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.
+- While running `gulp deployopenbank` please do make sure there are no custom APIs defined with the same names; otherwise those APIs will be overwritten with a new revision.

 ## Changelog

+#### 2018/03/16
+* APIs / API Spec
+    * Openbank shifted from Baas 2.0 .
+Hosted on Google Cloud datastore

 #### 2017/09/13
 * APIs / API Spec